Annie Ducaux

 Annie Ducaux (10 September 1908 - 31 December 1996) was a French actress, who appeared in 40 film and television productions between 1932 and 1980.
-Ducaux was a shareholder in the state theater Comédie-Française from 1948, and played in numerous stage productions there.
+Ducaux was a shareholder in the state theatre Comédie-Française from 1948, and played in numerous stage productions there.
 She is possibly best-remembered for her roles in such films as Abel Gance's Beethoven's Great Love (1937), Conflict (1938, opposite Corinne Luchaire) and Les grandes familles (1958, opposite Jean Gabin).

-She was born Anne Marie Catherine Ducaux in Besançon, Doubs, Franche-Comté, and died in Champeaux, Seine-et-Marne, Île-de-France.
-She was married to the Swiss film producer Ernest Rupp, and had one child the French film producer Gérard Ducaux-Rupp.
+She was married to the Swiss film producer Ernest Rupp; they had one child, the French film producer Gérard Ducaux-Rupp.